mauriciojorta/WebsitePrototipes/README.md

 # WebsitePrototypes
-Graphic website prototipes made with Inkscape and GIMP during my externships in the Plan&amp;Play/Pro Informática company
+Visual website prototipes made with Inkscape and GIMP during my Universidad of La Laguna externships in the Plan&amp;Play/Pro Informática company.